Key dates in ODA history

 Trade ties with China are strengthened as ODA helps increase exports of Oregon grass seed and nursery products while the country addresses erosion and beautification concerns well in advance of the 2008 Summer Olympics in Beijing.

-Current director Katy Coba is appointed by Governor Kulongoski.
-Later that year, ODA is heavily involved in the nation's first case of BSE in cattle, discovered in neighboring Washington State.
+ODA is heavily involved in the nation's first case of BSE in cattle, discovered in neighboring Washington state.

-ODA distributes more than a million dollars in federal funds as part of the first Specialty Crop Block Grant Program awards.
+ODA distributes more than $1 million in federal funds as part of the first Specialty Crop Block Grant Program awards.
 These funds have continued to be awarded every year since.

 ODA helps Oregon become the first state allowed to ship fresh blueberries into South Korea, a breakthrough that was years in the making.